kedamaDQ/aggregate-ipaddr/README.md

 Each IP address and CIDR are aggregated into the largest possible block. eg:

-`delegated-RIR-extended-latest` created by each RIRs is enumerated following:
+`delegated-RIR-extended-latest` fetched from each RIRs is enumerated following:

 ```
 256 addresses from 192.168.0.0